If you are using Zoom in your online classroom, learn more about Zoom system requirements, including camera, speakerphone and bandwidth requirements.

-Students are not required but recommended to bring a computer with them to The University of Tampa.
-The following are minimum recommendations for those who choose to do so.
+The following are minimum recommendations and system requirements.
 Should you elect to bring a computer, be aware that some curricula require more powerful computers.
 Please check with the college of your field of study for their computer hardware and software recommendations.
 The University of Tampa has numerous open computer labs to support study, homework and research needs.

 - Core i3 or higher processor

 - 8 GB of RAM (minimum)